 Private sector involvement relates to how the goods movement industry and other business, or commercial interests are represented in the development of the RTP.
 Trucks, freight trains, taxis, Transportation Network Companies, micro-mobility companies, limousines all use the transportation network and are an integral part of the regional transportation system.
+Additionally, utility companies should be engaged regarding Zero Emission Vehicle (ZEV) and ZEV infrastructure during planning and implementation phases.
 Other examples of private sector involvement in the development of the RTP include Transportation Management Associations, private transit operators, developers, employers, and Chambers of Commerce.
 Their absence in the regional transportation planning process adversely impacts the efficiency of the transportation network.